 - If you are of different faiths or denominations, how will any children be raised?
 Who will be in charge of planning religious occasions for the child, such as baptisms, confirmations, communions, etc.?

 - How will you decide if and when you want children?
 How many children?
 Will you use contraception to prevent unwanted pregnancies?
+Will you consider adoption?

-- How will you ensure your commitment to each other remains strong, even in the face of children, deaths of loved ones, stress, loss of job, financial problems, etc?
+- How will you ensure your commitment to each other remains strong, even in the face of children, deaths of loved ones, stress, loss of job, financial problems, etc.?

 - What will you do if you have relationship troubles you cannot fix on your own?
 Will you seek help from a religious leader, marriage counselor, or other help?